data-exp-lab/analysis_schema/examples/LoadingData.md

 ```

 Both the `Plot` and `Data` keywords support lists, so you can specify multiple plots and datasets and the analysis schema will iterate through each specification and plot each dataset you specify.
+Note that if supplying a list of datasets, any fields specified must be present in all datasets.

 ## Subsetting Data